gsa-central/galaxy-gsa/tutorials/using-galaxy-gsa.md

 > The following guidelines are intended to help select an enrichment method:

-- Chip-Enrich: is designed for use with 1,000s or 10,000s of narrow peaks which results in fewer gene loci containing a peak overall.
+**- Chip-Enrich:** is designed for use with 1,000s or 10,000s of **narrow peaks** which results in fewer gene loci containing a peak overall.
 For example, ChIP-seq experiments for transcription factors.
-- Poly-Enrich: is also designed for narrow peaks, for experiments with 100,000s of peaks, or in cases where the number of binding sites per gene affects its regulation.
+**- Poly-Enrich:** is also designed for narrow peaks, for experiments with 100,000s of peaks, or in cases where the number of binding sites per gene affects its regulation.
 If unsure whether to use chipenrich or polyenrich, then we recommend hybridenrich.
-- Hybrid-Enrich: is a combination of chipenrich and polyenrich, to be used when one is unsure which is the optimal method.
+**- Hybrid-Enrich:** is a combination of chipenrich and polyenrich, to be used when one is unsure which is the optimal method.
-- Broad-Enrich: is designed for use with broad peaks that may intersect multiple gene loci, and cumulatively cover greater than 5% of the genome.
+**- Broad-Enrich:** is designed for use with **broad peaks** that may intersect multiple gene loci, and cumulatively cover greater than 5% of the genome.
 For example, ChIP-seq experiments for histone modifications.

 **Peaks**